mcrib884/botw-mousecam/README.md

 ### How it works
 - `injector.exe` attaches to the Cemu process and loads `botw_mousecam.dll`.
 - `position_finder.exe` finds the player/camera/state addresses safely, and shares them with the DLL via shared memory.
-- The DLL:
-  - Reads Link position
-  - Maintains a smooth-follow focus point
-  - Detects player state to adjust the view during aiming (subtle right/up offset with smooth blending and a small FOV change).
-  - Keeps wheel zoom independent and smooth.

 All credit to etra0 and LibreVR for foundational research and prior art that made this possible.
 This project stands on their shoulders.

 ### Configuration
 - Press F4 in-game to open the configuration menu.
-- Settings include mouse sensitivity, zoom behavior, and other camera options.

 ### Build (developers)
 Requirements: